fofl12/scriptsoup/comradio3.md

 > [❌] roblos left the channel

 You can add any other style types, but make sure to keep the Action type!

-comradio2 is deprecated. comradio3 (should) be used in all new scripts.